Discover Your Path

 UTA, a public research university, has the second largest student body in the University of Texas System.

 Dean Gerlach began her tenure at UTA in 1997 with a charge to build a School of Education.
 Under her leadership faculty, administrators, and staff worked to create new curricula, programs, and degrees.
 School status was granted in 1999; NCATE accreditation was earned in 2003 as was College status.
-In 2009 with the addition of health related programs, the name was changed to the College of Education and Health Professions.
+In 2009 with the addition of health related programs, the name was changed to the College of Education (COEd) and Health Professions and in 2015 the College of Education and Health Professions was divided into two colleges: The College of Education and the College of Nurshing and Health Innovations.

 Under her leadership as Founding Dean, the college has gained both state and national respect and recognition as a leader in urban education.
 Dr. Gerlach has worked with COEHP faculty as well as faculty from across the university, and local, state, and national stakeholders to create a college that serves future and current K-16 teachers and administrators, athletic trainers, exercise physiologists, and experts in healthy living and longevity.